WeeverApps/iota/README.md

         }
     }

-Anything outside of the `properties` value within `details` in this feed is basically metadata, only the `name` value is required in order to validate the schema is the correct one.
+The `name` property is required in order to validate the schema is the correct one.

 Within `properties`, the only required property is `versions`.
 Other fields are optional:

 * `documentationUrl` (optional) is to provide a website URL to more detailed documentation for the use of the schema.
 * `validatorUrl` (optional) is an URL to a validation service for your IoTA feed using this schema.
+Note that validators do not currently have a standard API so you will need to consult any API documentation available.
-* `currentStableVersion` (optional) should give a new developer a hint as-to which version to choose.
+* `currentReleaseVersion` (optional) should give a new developer a hint as-to which version to choose.
 Normally this is the highest version, but you may have an experimental schema for testing only you may want users to avoid.
 * `versions` (required) an object with version-number labels containing the properties expected within a object's `properties`.
 Alternatively, this can be a string with an URL to another IoTA Schema Feed with all the expected properties directly inside `properties`.
 Anything prefixed with `_` is understood to be a comment, and can be used for inline documentation of the properties.